 What is the cutest thing you have ever seen?
 Chances are, it’s a baby, a kitten, or something else completely adorable and small.
 There’s something about seeing cute babies that just makes our day a little brighter.
 Lately there’s been an increase in baby characters in movies and T.V., and there seems to be a reason behind it.

 What exactly is going on with this baby trend?
+Why is it happening?
 I’ve got the answers and some cute baby pictures along the way.

 What is the Baby Trend?

 The baby trend is the recent popularity of baby characters in pop culture.
 Baby Yoda might be the most popular baby character that comes to mind, especially considering the fact that memes with the little green alien are flooding social media.

 While it is fun to scroll through pictures of cute infants and baby animals, or aliens, there is more behind the trend than you might realize.
 The baby trend taps into our human instinct, and it can help explain why we are so obsessed with all things cute and cuddly.

 Babies are cute, funny, and just plain adorable.
 People love babies because looking at them triggers feelings of pleasure, reward, and motivation.
 Philosopher Charles Darwin pointed out that something about babies makes adults want to care for them.
 Infants depend on adults to survive, and they get our constant attention and nurture by being cute!

 The way babies look isn’t the only reason why we love them.
 The smell, sound, and touch of a baby appeals to our senses and make humans melt in their tiny hands.
 Think about seeing a cute baby and wiggling its little toes or touching its soft hair, all these features make tiny humans hard to resist!